apantiru/WebTech/README.md

-# Project documentation guidelines
+# Project documentation guidelines - Anonymous grading

-The purpose of this documentation is to get aligned as a team on your deliverable at the and of the project.
-Start by reading the specs and general tech guidelines for the project you were assigned.
+## Roles

+The roles for the project members are as followed:
+* Alexandru Ion: Team Lead
+* Alexia Ionescu: Full-stack Developer
+* Vlad-Stefan Ivan: Back-end Developer
+* Alexandra Pantiru: Front-end Developer

-## Introduction (250 - 350 words)
+## Introduction

 * What is the main problem/need solved by your product?
 * What type of users does your product target?